Well-Said: Five Essential Pieces Of Advice For Better Product Descriptions (And Why They Matter)

 It isn’t just your customers you’re trying to impress here, either.
 High-quality product descriptions are also a ranking factor.
 Google’s made repeated advances over the past several years in that arena, to the point that today, it’s value and relevance that makes you rank just as much as it is keywords - if not more so.

-In other words, you need to take steps to ensure that you describe your products in a way that’s not only relevant, but compelling.
-You need to persuade people they want to buy from you, but do so in a way that’s both concise and aligned with Google’s content guidelines.
+In other words, you need to take steps to ensure that you describe your products in a way that’s not only relevant but compelling.
+You need to persuade people if they want to buy from you, but do so in a way that’s both concise and aligned with Google’s content guidelines.
 Today, we’re going to talk about how you can do just that.

 At the core of a good product description is the fact that it doesn’t just describe what a person’s buying in dry, boring terms.
 It tells them a story.
 It paints for them a picture of what the product can do for them, and compels them to learn more about it - or to purchase it outright.
 To that end, the most important step here is to define your buyer persona.